|

 (See the "It's Not Me!" section on the Your Ticket page)

-This (above) is the new condensed Version of Defect # 1 - Brand
+This (above) is the only version of Defect # 1 - the version on the Expanded Home / Defects page is identical.

-Home/Defects Page: DEFECT # 2: YELLOW LIGHT TOO SHORT
+DEFECT # 2: YELLOW LIGHT TOO SHORT FOR THE SPEED ON THE STREET

-is so significant that some recent red light camera contracts (the
+is so significant that some red light camera contracts - those in Bell Gardens, Citrus Heights, Corona, and Hawthorne - appear to provide

-for a monetary sanction against the city if city traffic engineers lengthen the yellows.
+for a monetary penalty against the city if city traffic engineers lengthen the yellows.

 Vehicle Code Section